TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-howto-apollo.md

 # Git Repository and Version Control - How To

+## Git Repository and Version Control - How To

 Continuous integration is the practice of testing each change made to your codebase automatically.
 Continuous delivery follows the testing that happens during continuous integration and pushes changes to a staging or production system.

 In Azure Data Factory, continuous integration and delivery (CI/CD) means moving Data Factory pipelines from one environment (development, test, production) to another.